-- More elaborate use of fundamental techniques for the design and analysis of algorithms. - Advanced techniques for the design and analysis of algorithms. - Mathematical tools such as probabilistic analysis, amortized analysis, and competitive analysis. - Topics in computational complexity, approximate solutions, and randomization.
+- More elaborate use of fundamental techniques for the design and analysis of algorithms. - Advanced techniques for the design and analysis of algorithms.

+- Mathematical tools such as probabilistic analysis, amortized analysis, and competitive analysis. - Topics in computational complexity, approximate solutions, and randomization.

-Students who complete the course successfully learn to: Apply advanced techniques for the design and analysis of algorithms.
-Provide appropriate mathematical models for various problems.
-Compare the efficiency and suitability of different algorithmic techniques for solving specific problems.
-Recognize in which of the basic complexity classes (e.g. P, NP) a specific problem belongs to.
-General Competences Taking into consideration the general competences that the degree-holder must acquire (as these appear in the Diploma Supplement and appear below), at which of the following does the course aim?
-Search for, analysis and synthesis of data and Project planning and management information, with the use of the necessary technology Respect for difference and multiculturalism Adapting to new situations Respect for the natural environment Decision-makina Showing social, professional and ethical responsibility and Working independently sensitivity to gender issues Team work Criticism and self-criticism Working in an international environment Production of free, creative and inductive thinking Working in an interdisciplinary environment Production of new research ideas Others...
-Production of free, creative and inductive thinking •
+Students who complete the course successfully learn to:

+- Apply advanced techniques for the design and analysis of algorithms. - Provide appropriate mathematical models for various problems. - Compare the efficiency and suitability of different algorithmic techniques for solving specific problems. - Recognize in which of the basic complexity classes (e.g. P, NP) a specific problem belongs to.

+Taking into consideration the general competences that the degree-holder must acquire (as these appear in the Diploma Supplement and appear below), at which of the following does the course aim?

+Search for, analysis and synthesis of data and information, with the use of the necessary technology

+Decision-making Working independently

+Team work Working in an international environment

+Working in an international environment Working in an interdisciplinary environment

+Project planning and management Respect for difference and multiculturalism Respect for the natural environment

+- Production of free, creative and inductive thinking

 - Search for, analysis and synthesis of data and information, with the use of the necessary technology.

 - Algorithmic thinking.

 - Team work.

 - Autonomous work.